 The lead up to your GCSEs can be a very nerve-wracking and stressful time, especially if you feel like you’re not ready.
 However, it’s important to stay calm and remember that there are plenty of ways to prepare.
 Revision goes a long way when it comes to exams but it’s important to mix it up and try different techniques.
-Luckily we’re here to help.
-Here are a few reasons why you need to keep challenging your brain with different revision techniques.
+Luckily we’re here to help!

 - Different learning styles